ftrias/jyserver/README.md

 3. This injected code will cause the browser to send an asynchronous http request to the server asking for new commands for the browser to execute.
    Then it waits for a response in the background.
+Requests are sent via POST on /_process_srv0, which the server intercepts.

 4. When the user clicks on the button `reset`, the `server` Proxy object is called.
 It will extract the method name--in this case `reset`--and then make